-Are you prepared for a hurricane? | EarthSky.org
+It’s Hurricane Preparedness Week.
+Are you ready? | EarthSky.org

 Turn off propane tanks and small electrical appliances.

-Consider whether you really want to stay at your house.
-The worst damage from hurricanes usually comes from storm surge and flooding.
-However, stronger hurricanes can produce violent winds that can cause damage to buildings and structures.
-Also, tropical systems are capable of producing small tornadoes.
-Do you want all of these possible impacts to threaten you and your family?

 Pay careful attention to hurricane forecasts.
-Sometimes, Mother Nature can be unpredictable.
-A forecast Category One hurricane could end up being a strong Category Two, causing more damage than predicted.
-If you see hurricane watches or warnings for your area, that should be enough to influence you to leave.
-Do you have relatives that you can visit?
-Don’t be a brave soul and weather out the storm.
+Mother Nature can be highly unpredictable.
+A forecast Category One hurricane could end up being a strong Category Two, or higher, causing more damage than predicted.

-More links and other things to consider.
-Is your house in an area prone to flooding?
-If so, do you have flood insurance for your house?
-Check out Floodsmart.gov if you do not have flood insurance.

-How does your community prepare for a hurricane?
-Is there a certain procedure the city follows in case of an evacuation?

-The Red Cross has more information about being prepared for a hurricane.
+More information from the Red Cross about being prepared for a hurricane

-The National Hurricane Center also has excellent information about hurricane preparedness and safety.

-Meteorologists’ main goal is to not only accurately forecast the weather, but to protect lives.
-They offer watches and warnings to prepare the public for life-threatening storms.
-Please do not ignore watches or warnings!
-Take every storm seriously.
-Hope for the best, but expect the worst.

 Bottom line: June 1 is the start of the 2018 hurricane season.
 Are you prepared for a hurricane if one approaches your area?
 If you live along the Gulf of Mexico or East Coast and don’t have a plan, this post can help you prepare.